Stat Trek

 where Y0 is a constant that depends on the number of degrees of freedom, Χ2 is the chi-square statistic, v = n - 1 is the number of degrees of freedom, and e is a constant equal to the base of the natural logarithm system (approximately 2.71828).
 Y0 is defined, so that the area under the chi-square curve is equal to one.

-In the figure above, the red curve shows the distribution of chi-square values computed from all possible samples of size 3, where degrees of freedom is n - 1 = 3 - 1 = 2.
-Similarly, the the green curve shows the distribution for samples of size 5 (degrees of freedom equal to 4); and the blue curve, for samples of size 11 (degrees of freedom equal to 10).
+In the figure below, the red curve shows the distribution of chi-square values computed from all possible samples of size 3, where degrees of freedom is n - 1 = 3 - 1 = 2.
+Similarly, the green curve shows the distribution for samples of size 5 (degrees of freedom equal to 4); and the blue curve, for samples of size 11 (degrees of freedom equal to 10).

 The chi-square distribution has the following properties: